 SHIROBAKO is an anime produced by P.A.
 Works and is directed by Tsutomu Mizushima.
-As of this writing, no one holds the North American distribution license for SHIROBAKO.

 At the beginning of the first episode, five friends in a high school animation club produce an animation to screen at their school cultural fair.
 Aoi, Ema, Shizuka, Misa, and Midori swear that they’ll eventually reunite in Tokyo and make another anime together.

 The story then jumps ahead in time two-and-a-half years, where Aoi is working as a production assistant at Musashino Animation, a company that’s in the process of working on an anime titled, Exodus.
 We see Aoi as she retrieves checked animation for the fourth episode and brings it to the studio.
 Unfortunately, her co-worker, Taro Takanashi, drops the ball for the key frames for the third episode.
 Misato, the animation supervisor that Aoi works with, is called upon to animate the key frames for episode three, and Misato only wants to deal with Aoi.
 Poor Aoi finds herself in a stressful situation.
 During the ordeal with the production of Exodus, we see that Ema is also at Musashina Animation; she’s just getting her foot in the door as an animator.

 I’ve heard some comparisons being put out there between SHIROBAKO and Animation Runner Kuromi.
 Even though I’ve only personally seen part of Animation Runner Kuromi, I can see where the comparisons are coming from.
 I have to admit that I get a kick out of seeing anime having a story that focuses on the behind the scenes inner workings of anime production.